Pick your app

 You can use topics to build features like "live reactions."
 The real-time emoji button panel on Instant's homepage is built using the topics API.

-Transact vs. Epehemeral
+Transact vs. Ephemeral

 You may be thinking when would I use transact vs presence vs topics?
 Here's a simple breakdown: